click to enlarge

 1959 Frisky Family Three

-The 249cc Villiers engine ran backwards for reverse, à la Messerschmitt, and the front suspension was Dubonnet-type independent.
-A 324cc Villiers engine was optional.
-Sold both as a coupe and a convertible the Frisky sport was able to touch 65 mph.
+The 324cc Villiers engine ran backwards for reverse, à la Messerschmitt, and the front suspension was Dubonnet-type independent.
+Sold both as a coupe and a convertible the Frisky Sport was able to touch 65 mph.
 The name was appropriate for its lively performance and delightful styling.

-The following model, called the Prince, used larger motors but the graceful Michelotti lines were lost in the coarse, clumsy factory restyle as a heavy-pillared coupe.
+The following model, called the Prince was created but the graceful Michelotti lines were lost in the coarse, clumsy factory restyle as a heavy-pillared coupe.
+Production problems soon brought Frisky manufacture to an end after a total of approximately 1500 Friskys of all models built.

 Manufacturer: Frisky Cars Ltd. England

-Model: Family Three Motor: Excelsior 2-stroke Body: Fiberglass
+Model: Family Three Motor: Villiers 2-stroke Body: Fiberglass

 Length: 10' 2" Gearbox: 4 speed Steering: Cam Gear